engineeringclouds/My_Cloud-Native_Adventure/Linux/key_cmds.md

 * **tail:** Use the 'tail' command to print the last 10 lines of a file to the screen.
 You can use the '-n' switch to change the number of lines printed.
 Use 'man tail' for more information.
 * **head:** Pretty much the exact opposite of the 'tail' command.
 As above, use '-n' to change the number of lines printed.
 Use 'man head' for more information.
 * **diff:** The 'diff' command can be used to compare two files.
 Use 'man diff' for details.
 * **locate:** The 'locate' command helps find files by consulting system databases.
-Note: these databases aren't updated real time, so any recent file additions or removals won't show in the results.
+Note: these databases aren't updated in real time, so any recent file additions or removals won't show in the results.
 Use 'man locate' to get more information.
 * **find:** The 'find' command is another search utility.
 Unlike the 'locate' command, 'find' searches in the directory hierarchy for your search terms.
 Use 'man find' for details.
 * **rsync:** Use the 'rsync' command for fast file copying from one location to another.
 It can even handle remote locations.
 Use 'man rsync' for more details.
 * **File compression utilities:** As in Windows, there are many file compression utilities to choose from on Linux.
 There are pros and cons of each which I won't explore here.
 Check out the man pages for details.